-Online shoppers are estimated to spend a whopping $9 Billion between Thanksgiving and Black Friday 2018.
+Online shoppers were estimated to spend a whopping $9 Billion between Thanksgiving and Black Friday 2018.
 If you own an eCommerce shop, Black Friday and Cyber Monday could shape up to be your most profitable time of the year – that is if your eCommerce shop is prepared!
 But how can you ensure your online shop is positioned to generate more sales this upcoming holiday season?
-Read on to learn how to prepare your online shop for Black Friday and Cyber Monday 2018.
+Read on to learn how to prepare your online shop for Black Friday and Cyber Monday 2019.
 Follow the checklist below to make sure you don’t miss any revenue-generating opportunities.

 Cyber Monday Checklist for eCommerce Shops: